cds-snc/vac-find-benefits-and-services-documentation/_pages/en/features.md

 Each benefit has been assigned to a category, i.e. emergency funds, medical assistance, or elder care.
 Users are shown which categories are available and can filter benefits by category to more quickly find ones that meet their needs.

+**Viewing example information for what the benefits offer**

+Some benefits have a section where people can read examples of what the benefit offers.
+This is in short, bullet form and helps people gain a better understanding of what the benefit is for.

 **Searching benefits by name or description**

-Users can search for benefits from the homepage or from within the benefits directory.
+People can search for benefits from the homepage or from within the benefits directory.
 Veterans or family members can quickly surface the benefit that meets their need.

-**Sorting benefits by popularity**

-The benefits list is sorted by popularity by default.
-With the most popular benefits on top, most users don’t need to wade through the entire list to find what they need.

 **Saving relevant benefits**